Skip to main content

 Introducing ROI: A Broader Perspective

-While Customer Acquisition Cost (CAC) is a crucial metric for understanding the cost of acquiring new customers, it provides only part of the picture.
+While CAC is a crucial metric for understanding the cost of acquiring new customers, it provides only part of the picture.
 To truly assess the effectiveness of your customer acquisition efforts, you need to consider Return on Investment (ROI).

 For example, if you spent $10,000 on customer acquisition and generated $20,000 in revenue, your ROI would be 100%.
 This means you earned back your initial investment and generated an additional 100% in profit.